akelstrom/food-festival/README.md

 ## Description

-This is an app called Food Festival, it was an exsisting appication, and the client was looking for help with two main blockers.
-The client needed a fast and performant application, especially on mobile, because the app is designed for event attendees who will be using it on their phones.
+This is an app called Food Festival.
+The client was looking for help with two main blockers.
+A fast and performant application, especially on mobile, because the app is designed for event attendees who will be using it on their phones.
+And to transform the app into a PWA.

 I used Google's Lighthouse web auditing tool to investigate metrics and performance issues with the app, and implemented a few strategies to make improvements.
 For example, I used Webpack to make the production code more efficient, and also used it to automatically minify the JavaScript files and images.